Showing posts with label Cheltenham Pioneer Cemetery burials. Show all posts

 1909 in Cheltenham - the year of the Whirlwinds - part 1

 In 1909 Cheltenham was hit by two whirlwinds - the first one was on January 27 and the other one on November 19.
 This post looks at the January whirlwind and I have written about the November whirlwind, here.
-In 1909 Cheltenham was still very much a country town surrounded by market gardens.
+In 1909, Cheltenham and neighbouring Highett were still very much country towns surrounded by market gardens.
+In fact, in 1906, The Australasian could report -

 This is Cheltenham, dated 1928-1930, and you can see the extent of the market gardens.
 The building in the centre is the Methodist Livingstone Home for Children, it faces the Nepean Highway, the curved street to the right is Jamieson Street and the road at the back is Chesterville Road.
 The Children's Home site is now occupied by Southland.